zackmitchell/decksters-laboratory/architects/zoo/The Unitered States of Ameragorn/spec.md

-# The Uniter'd States of Ameragorn
+# The Unitered States of Ameragorn
 ## Overview
 ### Details
 ```